JohnGu9/react-material-components-web/README.md

 - TextField
 - Typography

 > `Material Design 3` - Early access stage.
-Material Design 3 is not completed yet. https://github.com/material-components/material-web/blob/main/docs/roadmap.md
+Material Design 3 is not completed yet.

+https://github.com/material-components/material-web/blob/main/docs/roadmap.md

 https://github.com/material-components/material-web/discussions/5642

 > Font may not load properly.
 The way to work around is to import font file manually.
 Put `import "@fontsource/roboto";` in your own source file.
 This problem is caused by import side effect not working properly.

 > Material Design 3 is not default components for import.
 Material Design 2 would still be default for long time.
 You need to import Material Design 3 components from sub directory.
-For example `import { Button } from "rmcw/dist/components3"`
+For example `import { Button } from "rmcw/dist/components3"`.
+Material Design 3 built on `Lit` and there are great stability risks with `React`.
+Material Design 2 is directly built on `React` and it would be fully compatible with `React`!

+> Known bug: `TextField` not working in React 19. `Button` inside `Menu` not working in Safari.

 System Requirement:
 | Browser | Version |